Sundin/sundin.github.io/_posts/2020-09-01-analytics-poc.md

 ### Overview

 The data we are interested in is to count the number of **sessions** on our website.
 For each session we are also interested in knowing which pages were visited, in which order and how long the user stayed on each page.
-A session therefore consists of a number of **events**, were every page change is considered a new event.
+A session therefore consists of a number of **events**, where every page change is considered a new event.
 We decided to only store non-sensitive user data, meaning no IP addresses or other data that can be used to identify the user behind a specific session.
 We also decided not to use any cookies in the user's browser to detect whether it's a new or returning visitor.

 ### How it works